If you have a friend or partner that is suicidal, it can be a very emotional time for you as a caregiver.

 - Remind yourself that the situation is temporary

 - Above all, do not blame yourself for daily fluctuations in mood or allow anyone else to blame you.
 What you are doing is providing care – the healing is up to the person in pain.
-The care you give is already a blessing.
+You are doing enough just in the care you are giving.